STOP ONLINE HATE

-Social media platforms are ACTIVELY spreading online hate
+Social media platforms are playing an active role in spreading online hate and misinformation

 With the removal of section 13 of the Canadian Human Rights Act in 2013, Canada’s current laws fail to adequately address hate speech of any kind, let alone online hate.
 Instead, the law requires a complicated and often unsuccessful criminal prosecution to prosecute and remove any hate speech.

 - That there be a robust definition of hate speech that encapsulates cases of veiled racism and fake news, and that does not require proof of intent.

 - That social media companies be compelled to remove hate speech expeditiously.

 - That an AI (artificial intelligence) or otherwise automated identification and notification tool be developed and adopted to flag hate speech for removal.

 - That a tribunal be set up to make determinations of whether content constitutes hate speech and is empowered to compel the removal or re-upload of content.

 - That penalties be sufficiently high to discourage social media companies from allowing harmful material on their platforms, as opposed to a “cost of business”.

 - That at least some portion of those penalties be provided to injured parties and communities